Start My Answer

 Hannah Locklear is SoloSuit’s Marketing and Impact Manager.
 With an educational background in Linguistics, Spanish, and International Development from Brigham Young University, Hannah has also worked as a legal support specialist for several years.

-What is Sherman Financial Group?
+What is Sherman Financial Group, and who do they collect for?

 It pays for the debt at a very low price (often pennies on the dollar) and makes its money by keeping the difference once it gets the money from the debtor.
-Not surprisingly, that business plan motivates Sherman Financial to be aggressive in collecting from debtors.
+Not surprisingly, that business plan motivates Sherman Financial to be persistent in collecting from debtors.

 • First, in your response, you ask for evidence, for documentation, showing that Sherman Financial Group owns the alleged debt that it says you owe.
 Because Sherman Financial does not typically originate loans, nor does it have a credit card, it must have purchased your debt from someone else.
 You should demand proof of that transaction.
 If Sherman Financial cannot come up with the documentation to show that it owns your alleged debt, then you win.